Books FTW! Summer Reading Challenges to Hook Kids on Books

 Challenge 1: Read the book(s) before you see the movie.

-This year has been a big one for film adaptations of books, but most people agree: It's better to read the book first.
+Film adaptations of books are always popular, but most people agree: It's better to read the book first.

-- Discover even more book-based movies, including classic read-aloud faves such as Paddington, Stuart Little, and The Wizard of Oz.
+- Discover book-based movies, including classic read-aloud faves such as Paddington, Stuart Little, and The Wizard of Oz.

 Challenge 2: Find a new favorite.